 Red Rock Canyon Scenic Drive

-From the visitor center, there is a one-way 13-mile scenic drive that is open from dawn to dusk.
+There is a one-way 13-mile scenic drive from the visitor center that is open from dawn to dusk.
 There are several overlooks along the route that offers visitors stunning vistas of red rock formations.
 Highlights of the scenic drive include the Calico Hills lookouts, Sandstone Quarry overlook, and Red Rock Canyon overlook.

 Red Rock Canyon Hiking Trails

-There are several trailheads accessible from the loop road and pull over along the way and enjoy the scenery.
+Several trailheads are accessible from the loop road, and pull over along the way and enjoy the scenery.
 Calico Tanks Trail is a popular hike that starts at the Sandstone Quarry overlook.
 This trail is a fairly easy 2.2-mile hike that gives visitors an up-close look at the rock formations.
 Another popular trail is the quarter-mile Petroglyph Wall.
 This hike will only take about 30 minutes to complete.
 The Petroglyph Wall trailhead is adjacent to the Willow Springs Picnic Area.
 List of trails.

-Numerous animals call the canyon home including wild burros, rabbits, desert tortoise, and ground squirrels.
-During the summer rattlesnakes are common so keep to the main trails and be on the alert.
+Numerous animals call the canyon home, including wild burros, rabbits, desert tortoises, and ground squirrels.
+During the summer, rattlesnakes are common, so keep to the main trails and be alert.
 An occasional sighting of desert bighorn sheep may be seen.

 Activities include hiking, mountain biking, horseback riding, rock climbing, and photography.
-The canyons elevation is about 3000 feet so in the summer its a few degrees cooler and winter it can get downright cold.
-Several outfits that offer guided tours through the canyon or you can head out on your own.
+The canyons elevation is about 3000 feet, so it’s a few degrees cooler in the summer, and in winter, it can get downright cold.
+Several outfits offer guided tours through the canyon, or you can head out on your own.